SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ###### components

-In CSS frameworks, typically a class .<component-name> defines a component.
+In CSS frameworks, typically a class .‹component-name› defines a component.
-In CSS frameworks, typically parts of components are indicated by .<component-name>-<part>
+In CSS frameworks, typically parts of components are indicated by .‹component-name›-‹part›

 ##### implementation